 Simulate turbulence on a plane using a toy plane in a Jello mold.
 What happens to the plane when the Jello around it is eaten?
 That is another scientific question.

 The following are not necessarily science experiments, but you can learn about science through the kitchen in other ways.
 Take a look at these food-related science resources:

 Cookie-Baking Chemistry: How to Engineer Your Perfect Sweet Treat

 Baking cookies is almost magical.
 You put little balls of wet, white dough into the oven and out pop brown, crispy, tasty biscuits.
 Find out about the chemistry behind cookie making here.

 Is there anything cooler than a potato launcher?
 Read this article to examine the science behind spud guns’ ability to fire potatoes over long distances.

 Watch episodes of Kitchen Chemistry | The Ruff Ruffman Show and perform online experiments from PBS.

 Check out this article to learn about the science behind why some foods taste good–Yummy–and why others don’t–Yuck.

 A Science Experiment Yields Cake

-A reminder that kids just love to create their own experiments with food. it’s the process that counts.
+Read this short story as a reminder that kids just love to create their own experiments with food.
+It’s the process that counts!